the1bit/azansible/README.md

 # Solutions
 ## 100 - Fudamentals

 A simple and easy to understand example which can work in a live environment as well.
-[Jump to there](100_fundamentals)
+[Jump there](100_fundamentals)